WWPR-FM: Star controversy

 Troi Torain (born May 3, 1964), who previously worked at Power 105's rival hip-hop station WQHT with his half-brother Timothy Joseph (born January 3, 1979) who took Torain's old stage name "Buc Wild" until he switched to Power 105, is known as "Star" from the Star & Buc Wild morning show.
 Star stands for "Strange Thoughts and Revelations".
 He had a running on-air feud with Power 105.1's DJ Envy, whose real name is Raashaun Casey.

 In a May 3, 2006, broadcast, Torain mentioned DJ Envy's wife and child.
 Torain said he would pay $500 to any listener who told him where the girl attended school.
 Torain, who is bi-racial, also used racial and sexual epithets about DJ Envy's wife, Gia Casey, who is part Asian.

 New York City Council members called for an investigation by law enforcement and the Federal Communications Commission.
 After the protests, Clear Channel Communications, the corporate owner of Power 105, suspended Torain.
 After reviewing transcripts of the broadcast, New York City law enforcement officials called Torain to police headquarters in Lower Manhattan to surrender his target pistol license and 9-millimeter handgun.
 Detectives from the Hate Crimes Unit charged him with endangering the welfare of a child.

 Leaving the precinct house, Torain leaned back and grinned for television cameras, saying "You're looking at the new Lenny Bruce."
 Torain's lawyer's defended his broadcasts on first amendment grounds.

 Star and Buc Wild were replaced with Live with Big Tigger and Egypt on May 4, 2006.

 The Breakfast Club

 WWPR is the flagship station of the nationally syndicated The Breakfast Club morning show.
 It is hosted by Charlamagne tha God and DJ Envy.
 It debuted in December 2010 and grew to be one of the most popular morning programs in New York.
 The program is heard in dozens of other cities through Premiere Networks, co-owned with WWPR-FM.
-The Source, a hip-hop magazine, named The Breakfast Club the #1 radio program in the nation.
+The Source, a hip-hop magazine, named The Breakfast Club the No. 1 radio program in the nation.

 Both personalities have experience in radio and television.
 DJ Envy is the host of MTV2 shows Sucker Free and The Week in Jams.
 Charlamagne Tha God is the co-host of MTV2's Guy Code and was a former co-host of The Wendy Williams Experience.